rohitphani007/pygame-arcade/CONTRIBUTING.md

 ---
 ## Contribution Guidelines
+> [!NOTE]
+> We explicitly don't welcome the use of AI tools as assistants, but if you do, then remain fully responsible for your contributions.
+You must understand the code you submit, ensure it meets our quality standards, and explicitly disclose any AI assistance.
 - One issue = one pull request
 - Do not modify unrelated files
 - Ensure the project runs before submitting